finnmayhew/The-Revelation-Mission/Sending_stones.md

 From ground control:

 > Will begin scrying in five minutes.
 Prepare what you have to report, and we'll respond on Sending Stones.
 Over.
+>
+> Will discuss Shabah info.
+Use whatever means possible to come home, but also be cautious.
+Over.
+>
+> Cannot send another cow :(.
+Will attempt to scry the Padishah tomorrow.
+Over.

+## Hali 6944

+From ground control:

+> Scrying: Scrying: small dark blue room, opening in back to bright area, cannot see past doorway.
+Padishah swimming in place, alone, motioning over pink sphere.
+Over.